Exploring Voiceland: Residency and artist talk

-In september this year scenographer & director Mareike Dobewall and composer Gisli Gretarsson have experimented with spatial composition together with the Icelandic choir Hymnodia in Akureyri, Iceland.
-From 13. to 24. october they will expand their practical research of the spatial composition of 17 voices during a residency at BEK.
-At the end of their residency they will share their findings in an artist talk and discuss the future of their project „Voiceland“.
+In september this year, scenographer and director Mareike Dobewall and composer Gisli Gretarsson, have experimented with spatial composition together with the Icelandic choir Hymnodia in Akureyri, Iceland.
+From 13th to 24th of October they will expand their practical research of the spatial composition of 17 voices during a residency at BEK.
+At the end of their residency they will share their findings in an artist talk and discuss the future of their project Voiceland.
 This pre-project was funded by Art Council Norway.

 Mareike Dobewall (1984) has both theoretical and practical training as director and scenographer (Kaskeline Filmakademie, Norwegian Theatre Academy).
 She has worked with film, theatre, dance, opera and installation art.
 In the past years she has put a main focus on the qualities of sound in life art.